Sections

 - A capacitor is a device used to store charge.

-- The amount of charge a capacitor can store depends on two major factors—the voltage applied and the capacitor’s physical characteristics, such as its size.
+- The amount of charge Q a capacitor can store depends on two major factors—the voltage applied and the capacitor’s physical characteristics, such as its size.

-- A parallel plate capacitor with a dielectric between its plates has a capacitance given by where is the dielectric constant of the material.
+- A parallel plate capacitor with a dielectric between its plates has a capacitance given by

 - The maximum electric field strength above which an insulating material begins to break down and conduct is called dielectric strength.